ethanratnofsky/ethanratnofsky/README.md

 </div>

 > **Note**
-> "Most Used Languages" is simply a metric of the programming languages that my public code consists of and may not accurately reflect experience or proficiency.
+> "Most Used Languages" is simply a metric of the languages that my public code consists of and may not accurately reflect experience or proficiency.

 </div>